Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

 !!! success
     Browse the web app again, and you should be able to see the same results and access the backend API endpoints from the Web App.

+### 5. Persist State

+- Persist Module 2 to Git.

+    ```shell
+    git add .
+    git commit -m "Add Module 2"
+    ```

+- Execute the [Set-Variables.ps1 script](../../aca/13-appendix/03-variables.md){target=_blank} in the console to create a `variables.ps1` file with all current variables.
+The output of the script will inform you how many variables are written out.

+- Persist a list of all current variables.

+    ```shell
+    git add .\Variables.ps1
+    git commit -m "Update Variables.ps1"
+    ```

 In the next module, we will start integrating Dapr and use the service to service Building block for services discovery and invocation.